 - Eat well and get lots of exercise.

 - Try to find someone you can talk to.
-Perhaps a Canadian student, someone who has lived here for a long time, the international student advisor, or the residence assistant.
+Perhaps a Canadian student, someone who has lived here for a long time, an international student advisor, or the residence assistant.

 You’re never alone at Saint Mary’s.
-Contact the International Centre for support.
+Contact the International Student Centre for support.